After DYFConf Europe, I asked my new friend Barry a question: “If you had to pick only a single action or task, what would you pick?”

 - Finish editing and publishing my weekly blog post

-- Promote the blog post various place online
+- Promote the blog post in various places online

 - Send out the Coffee with Austin newsletter (if I haven’t already)

 - No client meetings or phone calls on the schedule